davewalker5/ti-84-python/README.rst

 The resulting documentation is written to the docs/build/html folder and can be viewed by opening "index.html" in a web browser.

-Note that, currently, the example applications will run while the documentation is being generated and the prompts for input will need to be dismissed, as the implementation of Python for the TI-84 doesn't support "__main__", which could be used to suppress this behaviour.

 Dependencies
 ============